 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility to the District.

-This may include contractors, consultants, volunteers, and other parties to whom the b.
+This may include contractors, consultants, volunteers, and other parties to whom the District has outsourced services or functions.

+b.
 Upon request, disclosure of education records without parent/eligible student notice or consent to officials of another school district or post-secondary institution in which a student seeks or intends to enroll or is already enrolled or to other entities authorized by law so long as the disclosure is for purposes related to the student's enrollment or transfer.